voonic/admob-rewarded-ads-ssv/README.md

 ### Prerequisites 📋
 * Node >= 12.0.0

-If you are using firebase functions, you can safely chose to have nodejs 12 as runtime.
+If you are using firebase cloud functions, you can safely choose to have nodejs 12 runtime.
+Add a function to listent to incoming http requests.

 ### Installing 🔧
 Install via NPM